 Our Esafety Guide and our Social Media Policy are all available to read online (see bottom of this page).
 Our E-Safety Policy is available in the Policies section of this website.
 All parents are strongly advised to read these documents carefully, to learn what to do to safeguard their children.
-The school also offers FREE onlne Esafety training courses to parents through The Child Protection Company – just contact the School Office for further details.
+The school also offers FREE onlne E-Safety training courses to parents through The Child Protection Company – just contact the School Office for further details.

 Keeping Your Son Safe Online At Home

 Thinkuknow, a website run by CEOP (part of the National Crime Agency) provides a range of advice and information for parents of secondary school pupils, including:

 Tools available to protect your child online

 Talking to your children about their online activities